John-Brandon/Beach_Poo_Bot/README.md

 Nevertheless, if you're lazy like me and already have too many tabs open in you browser, you develop a helper bot to automatically relay updated conditions: <a href="https://twitter.com/BeachPooBot" target="_blank">@BeachPooBot</a> was born into the wild on 2016-03-19 14:05:37 (local time), in Pacifica, CA. It has been processing publically available data files daily since then -- tweeting fecal counts, as they are updated, for Ocean Beach, San Francisco.

 At this stage in Poo Bot's life cycle, the Twitter account's following has expanded to more than 100 accounts.
-These followers include a diverse set of beach recreationalists, a local government agency @SFWater, conservation groups, others interested generally in water quality, and even at one point, 'Ангелина' the sexy spam bot (had to report that one, and lose a follower, sorry not sorry, 'Angelina', but our relationship was fatefully never meant to be).
+These followers include a diverse set of beach recreationalists, a relavent local government agency <a href="https://twitter.com/SFWater" target="_blank">@SFWater</a>, non governmental conservation groups like <a href="https://twitter.com/SFBaykeeper" target="_blank">@SFBaykeeper</a>, others interested generally in water quality, and even at one point, 'Ангелина' the sexy spam bot (had to report that one, and lose a follower.
+Sorry not sorry, 'Angelina').

 If you'd like to see an improvement in the project, reach out to @BeachPooBot via Twitter, or better yet submit a pull request through GitHub to collaborate on the code or other files!